Finite reflection groups

 Most of the time we abbreviate "complex reflection" to reflection; in some literature "reflection" is reserved for s of order 2 and otherwise pseudo-reflection is used.

 A complex reflection group is irreducible if the representation V is irreducible.
-For irreducible complex reflection groups, there are at least as many roots for a given reflection as the order of the center of W.
+For irreducible complex reflection groups, there are at least as many roots for a given distinguished reflection as the lcm of the order of the reflection and of the order of the center of W.

 The following methods are always defined for finite complex reflection groups:

-The lists roots, coroots and refls starts with the "generating" ones (those corresponding to gens(W)).
+The lists roots, coroots and refls starts with the ones for the reflections gens(W); these are called simple roots and coroots and simple reflections.

-• The generating reflections satisfy braid relations which present the braid group associated to W (see diagram).
+The simple reflections satisfy braid relations which present the braid group associated to

 It turns out that all representations of W are defined over the field of definition K (see.
 Benard1976 and D.~Bessis' thesis).
 This has been known for a long time in the case K=ℚ, the case of Weyl groups, whose representations are all integral.